Skip to main content

 Updated Role Requirements and Cloud-Focused Hiring:

-In addition to requiring cloud experience for new hires, existing roles have been reviewed and updated as necessary to reflect a cloud-first IT organization.
+In addition to requiring cloud experience for new hires, existing roles have been reviewed and updated as necessary to reflect a cloud-first IT organisation.

 Comprehensive Cloud Experience Requirement and Role Adaptation:

-All job postings require cloud experience, and every existing role within the organization has been evaluated and updated where necessary to align with the needs of a cloud-first IT organization.
+All job postings require cloud experience, and every existing role within the organisation has been evaluated and updated where necessary to align with the needs of a cloud-first IT organisation.

-How does your organization qualify suppliers and partners for cloud initiatives?
+How does your organisation qualify suppliers and partners for cloud initiatives?

 Basic Qualification Based on Marketing and Framework Presence: